 Every 20 seconds, we’ll snapshot all the files and processes in the VM and store them for later.

 In practice, this means that we’ll be able to avoid re-running repetitive steps such as database migrations for each push.

 Unlike the Docker cache, we monitor all the files that are read by any process at the system level.
 We’ll only re-run a layer if we can’t find a previous one which agrees on your commit with the repository’s files.

-Practically, layers mean that all you have to do is put expensive steps as high up in a Layerfile as possible, and we’ll skip as many steps as possible the next time you push code.
+Put expensive steps as high up in a Layerfile as possible, and we’ll skip as many steps as possible the next time you push code.